 Mom confessed to killing three kids under the age of 4, police say

-A Phoenix woman has been arrested on suspicion of killing her three children after they were found dead inside the family home, authorities said Tuesday.
-The 22-year-old mother, whose name has not been released, "has admitted to harming her three children, which caused their demise," Sergeant Mercedes Fortune told reporters outside the home.
+A Phoenix woman has been arrested on suspicion of killing her three children, who were found dead inside the family's home, authorities said Tuesday.
+The 22-year-old mother, identified as Rachel Henry, "has admitted to harming her three children, which caused their demise," police Sergeant Mercedes Fortune told reporters outside the home.

 "We are comfortable in saying now that the mother is responsible for the death of the children," Fortune said.
-The mother was in the process of being booked on three counts of first-degree murder.
+Henry was booked on three counts of first-degree murder.

 There was no information on whether she had an attorney who could speak on her behalf.
 A relative who lives at the residence called police late Monday; Fortune said two other adults lived at the residence in addition to the parents, CBS affiliate KPHO-TV reports.